Lift lockdown, let economic activity be restricted within states: CMs at meeting with PM

 New Delhi, Apr 27: Most Chief Ministers were of the view that the economy must be revived and the lockdown should be lifted.
 While Meghalaya and Himachal Pradesh said that the lockdown must be extended, all other CMs felt that economic activity should start, but restricted only to the states.

-The Chief Ministers, during the meeting with Prime Minister Narendra Modi were of the view that inter-state travel must not be allowed.
-However they said that the Centre must take a call on this after consulting with the states.
+The Chief Ministers, during the meeting with Prime Minister Narendra Modi, were of the view that inter-state travel must not be allowed.
+However, they said that the Centre must take a call on this after consulting with the states.

 The Puducherry CM sought the Centre's intervention for providing PPEs and other medical equipment.
 Apart from financial aid, the CM also sought permission to start industries post the lockdown and also sought grants from the Centre.